NorESMhub/NorESM/svnbestpractice.rst

 Case 3
 ^^^^^^

-// A tagged NorESM version has been used for the production of a certain simulation.
+* A tagged NorESM version has been used for the production of a certain simulation.
 Part of the simulations has to be rerun with extended diagnostic capability (e.g., with U10 output).
-How can I commit the extended diagnostic capability to svn?//
+How can I commit the extended diagnostic capability to svn?*

 One can imagine that something like this happened:

-| `` * The originally tagged version was made from a branched called "release2.0.0_trunk2.0-45"``
+- The originally tagged version was made from a branched called "release2.0.0_trunk2.0-45"
-| `` * The experiment was run with "release2.0.0-3"``
+- The experiment was run with "release2.0.0-3"

 When the update is needed there are two possibilities: